Varla Eagle One: Blistering Speed and Insane Range on a Budget

 Varla Bluetooth App

-Not a huge deal here but one thing that I like with some of the “consumer grade” scooters is to have a Bluetooth app.
-With other manufacturers like Segway and Hiboy, they have an app that let’s you connect wirelessly via Bluetooth so you can see things like range, odometer and to lock and unlock the scooter.
+Not a huge deal here, but one thing that I like about some of the “consumer grade” scooters is to have a Bluetooth app.
+With other manufacturers like Segway and Hiboy, they have an app that lets you connect wirelessly via Bluetooth so you can see things like range and odometer and lock and unlock the scooter.
 While Varla doesn’t have an app for their scooters, I don’t think it’s a big deal because the large LED display lets you see and do everything an app does.

 Charging Ports

-Dual battery charging ports are located on the side of the scooter deck.
+A dual battery charging port is located on the side of the scooter deck.
 This allows you to charge the scooter using one or two chargers.
 If you’re using one charger, it doesn’t matter which charging port you plug into.
-The covers are a bit flimsy but that doesn’t really bother me too much.
+The covers are a bit flimsy, but that doesn’t really both me too much.

 Security